How to Disconnect a Specific Bluetooth Device from iOS

 - Tap “Disconnect” to disconnect the iOS device from the targeted Bluetooth device, whatever it is

-This is particularly useful for Bluetooth peripherals with multiple devices that use them.
-For example, if you want to quickly disconnect an external Bluetooth keyboard for use elsewhere, maybe another iPhone or iPad or Mac, without having to forget the device entirely.
+Disconnecting is particularly useful for Bluetooth peripherals with multiple devices that use them.
+For example, if you want to quickly disconnect an external Bluetooth keyboard or Bluetooth speaker for use elsewhere, maybe another iPhone or iPad or Mac, without having to forget the device entirely.

-Once upon a time you had to turn off Bluetooth or forget a device and then set it up again to achieve this feat, but now you can just quickly disconnect a specific device, easy, and much improved.
+If you’re curious about some iOS history on this, once upon a time you had to turn off Bluetooth or forget a device and then set it up again to achieve this feat, but modern iOS versions allow you to just quickly disconnect a specific Bluetooth device, and rather easily – certainly a handy feature to have for all iPhone and iPad users.